bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 -- SNOMED International Jan 31:

 Is it August already?!
 Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230131 International Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 #MakingTerminologyEasy #MakingSnomedEasy #snomed
 https://www.westcoastinformatics.com/products/db-load-scripts

--- US Edition September 1:
+-- US Edition March 1:

 Fall is upon us!
-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20220901 US Edition!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230301 US Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 #MakingTerminologyEasy #MakingSnomedEasy #snomed
 https://www.westcoastinformatics.com/products/db-load-scripts

 ----

-Is it July already?!
-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20220731 International Edition!
+Is it March already?!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230301 United States Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 See https://westcoastinformatics.com/resources  #MakingTerminologyEasy #MakingSnomedEasy #snomed

 This freely available solution enables one to load their #SQL database with the latest editions of #SNOMED.